akothen/Hydride/backends/llvm/docs/LangRef.rst

 The first operand of an '``extractelement``' instruction is a value of :ref:`vector <t_vector>` type.
 The second operand is an index indicating the position from which to extract the element.
-The index may be a variable of any integer type, and will be treated as an unsigned integer.
+The index may be a variable of any integer type.

 Semantics:
 """"""""""